kassko/data-mapper/README.md

     use LoadableTrait;

     /**
-     * @DM\ExcludeDefaultSource
+     * @DM\ExcludeImplicitSource
      */
-    private $id;//Not linked to the default source because of the annotation ExcludeDefaultSource. private $firstName;//Linked to the default source idem for name, email and phone. private $name;
+    private $id;//Not linked to the implicit source because of the annotation ExcludeImplicitSource. private $firstName;//Linked to the implicit source idem for name, email and phone. private $name;
     private $email;
     private $phone;